QuiltMC/quilt-mappings/CONVENTIONS.md

 ## General

 Use `UpperCamelCase` for class names.
 Use `lowerCamelCase` for method names, variable names, and names of fields that are not both static and final.
-Use `UPPER_SNAKE_CASE` for names of fields that are both static and final.
+Use `UPPER_SNAKE_CASE` for names of fields that are both static and final, excluding atomics like `AtomicInteger`, `AtomicBoolean` or `AtomicReference`.

 Method names should generally be verb phrases (`tick`, `getCarversForStep`), except for "withX", "toX", "fromX", "of" and builder methods.
 Class names and non-boolean field and variable names should be noun phrases (`ChunkRegion`, `color`).